← Back to Blog

 For a deeper dive into what gets pages cited, see What Gets You Cited by AI, Explained.

 Self-referencing canonical tags nearly double AI citation odds.
-Pages with a properly implemented <link rel="canonical"> tag pointing to their own URL have an odds ratio of 1.92, making this the second-strongest page-level predictor after internal links.
+Pages with a properly implemented <link rel="canonical"> tag pointing to their own URL have an odds ratio of 1.92.

 Implementation takes minutes: